elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution.md

 url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
 score: -1.0
 related_article1:
-    id: 162955
+    id: 162974
-    title: What is the primary focus of epidemiology in terms of disease frequency and distribution?
+    title: >-
+        How does random sampling differ from systematic and stratified sampling in biostatistics?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
+    url: /learn/health-studies/questions/how-does-random-sampling-differ-from-systematic-and-stratified-sampling-in-biostatistics
 related_article2:
-    id: 162964
+    id: 163018
+    title: >-
-    title: What is the significance of the null hypothesis in hypothesis testing?
+        What are the key components of data interpretation in epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-null-hypothesis-in-hypothesis-testing
+    url: /learn/health-studies/questions/what-are-the-key-components-of-data-interpretation-in-epidemiology
 related_article3:
-    id: 162974
+    id: 163020
+    title: >-
-    title: How does random sampling differ from systematic and stratified sampling in biostatistics?
+        How do random and systematic sampling methods differ in biostatistics?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-random-sampling-differ-from-systematic-and-stratified-sampling-in-biostatistics
+    url: /learn/health-studies/questions/how-do-random-and-systematic-sampling-methods-differ-in-biostatistics
 related_article4:
-    id: 162964
+    id: 163022
+    title: >-
-    title: What is the significance of the null hypothesis in hypothesis testing?
+        What is the process of hypothesis testing in epidemiology, and how are null and alternative hypotheses specified?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-null-hypothesis-in-hypothesis-testing
+    url: /learn/health-studies/questions/what-is-the-process-of-hypothesis-testing-in-epidemiology-and-how-are-null-and-alternative-hypotheses-specified
 related_article5:
-    id: 162957
+    id: 162958
+    title: >-
-    title: What role do genetic makeup and lifestyle play in individual determinants of health?
+        How do political and economic factors serve as environmental and societal determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-genetic-makeup-and-lifestyle-play-in-individual-determinants-of-health
+    url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
 ---

 &nbsp;